 The Global Fashion Concentration course (グローバルファッション専修) is part of Bunka Gakuen University’s Graduate School department of Fashion and Living Environment Studies (生活環境学研究科), and is one of the master programs under the umbrella of Clothing Science Studies (被服学専攻).

-Following the course director, Prof. Dr. Takagi‘s specialization, the Global Fashion Concentration has a strong focus on research from the fields of Art History, Design history, Art Science, Visual Studies, and Representation studies.
+The Global Fashion Concentration focuses on research from the fields of Art History, Design history, Art Science, Visual Studies, and Representation studies.
 Students who wish to apply for the course should take this into consideration when developing their personal research themes.

-Also in this path, the link between theory and fashion is valued highly.
-Through writing a thesis and conducting research on an academic level, students are engaged to approach their collection from a new academic perspective.
-This will allow them to broaden their design vision and contribute to the fashion field in an original way.
+Through conducting research on an academic level, students are engaged to approach their practical project from an academic perspective.
+On the other hand, through the realization of the practical work, students will be able to disseminate their academic research on a broader societal level.
+This will allow them to contribute to the fashion field in an original way.

 During the program, students will take part in design classes and workshops that will develop a deeper understanding towards fashion design and creation, while participating in classes that will encourage their academic thinking and writing.
 Students will also take up general classes such as “Japanese Art and Design” or “Basic Japanese” in order to develop a more profound understanding of Japan, the country they will be residing in during the program.